Many or all companies we feature compensate us. Compensation and editorial

 • If you had enough equity in your home to qualify for a HELOC with a $50,000 limit, you could borrow the full amount you need to cover the down payment

-But a HELOC isn’t the fastest option.
-Personal savings or borrowing from your retirement accounts can mean quicker.
+But a HELOC also isn’t the fastest option.
+Personal savings or borrowing from your retirement accounts can be faster.
 Like a home equity loan, you’ll likely need an appraisal so the lender can determine the exact home value and your equity.

 Pros and cons of using a home equity loan or HELOC as down payment